speechbrain/speechbrain/recipes/LibriSpeech/ASR/CTC/README.md

 # LibriSpeech ASR with CTC and pre-trained wav2vec2 or whisper models.
 This folder contains the scripts to finetune a wav2vec2 or a whisper based system using LibriSpeech.
 You can download LibriSpeech at http://www.openslr.org/12.
+The loss function is the CTC loss and it is implemented in two different ways:
+- Using the [CTCLoss](https://pytorch.org/docs/stable/generated/torch.nn.CTCLoss.html) from PyTorch.
+- Using the [CTC implementation](https://github.com/k2-fsa/k2/blob/master/k2/python/k2/ctc_loss.py) from K2 (WFST-based).
+For an example of such recipe, check the `train_with_wav2vec_k2.py` file.

 **Supported pre-trained wav2vec2:** [SpeechBrain](https://github.com/speechbrain/speechbrain/tree/develop/recipes/LibriSpeech/self-supervised-learning/wav2vec2) and [HuggingFace](https://github.com/speechbrain/speechbrain/tree/develop/recipes/CommonVoice/self-supervised-learning/wav2vec2)